OpenArabicPE/journal_al-muqtabas/readme.md

 ## 6.2 MODS (Metadata Object Description Schema)

 The [MODS standard](http://www.loc.gov/standards/mods/) is expressed in XML and maintained by the [Network Development and MARC Standards Office](http://www.loc.gov/marc/ndmso.html) of the Library of Congress with input from users.
+Compared to BibTeX MODS has he advantage of being properly standardised, human and machine readable, and much better suited to include all the needed bibliographic information.

 I have written an XSLT stylesheet to generate MODS from the TEI source: [`Tei2Mods-issues.xsl`](xslt/Tei2Mods-issues.xsl)

+MODS also serves as the intermediary format for the free [bibutils suite](https://sourceforge.net/projects/bibutils/) of conversions between bibliographic metadata formats (including BibTeX) which is under constant development and released under a GNU/GPL (General Public License). `Tei2Mods-issues.xsl` and `bibutils` provide a means to automatically generate a large number of bibliographic formats to suit the reference manager one is working with; e.g.:

+- to generate EndNote (refer-format) one only needs the following terminal command: `$xml2end MODS.xml > output_file.end`
+- to generate BibTex: `$xml2bib MODS.xml > output_file.bib`

 ## 6.3 Index by means of a Zotero group